 Some had tried to conceal their difficulties from employers, fearing that they would not be given a job or would lose an existing job.

 I used to keep it under my hat, and used to say...lie about it going for jobs and that.
-I didn’t how to work [cash] tills.
-I didn’t how to work...sort money, and things like that.
+I didn’t know how to work [cash] tills.
+I didn’t know how to work...sort money, and things like that.
 And used to like, um, didn’t know how to like...what change I should, shouldn’t hand back.
 And I would then used to give it back and I’d be praying all the time [that the customer would not notice].
 (Frank)

 But then I went up to [prospective employers].
 I thought I’d, they’d give me a [job]...
 I didn’t, I didn’t tell them.
 And then I had my medical and I don’t know where they were getting it all from but they had all of it [information about his brain injury].
 They couldn’t start me.
 (Graham)